ElektraInitiative/libelektra/doc/decisions/header_include.md

   This would just create inconsistent code.

-- Always use `<>`:

-  This can make things more difficult than necessary.
-We wouldn't utilize the common "relative path" behaviour.
-Therefore, user code must have all the same directories in the include-paths as our code (translated to their installed counterparts).

 - Put all headers into one directory and use the same relative layout as will be installed.
 Then use `""`:

   This makes for an inconvenient development experience.
 It is also pretty hard to achieve for plugins and private headers would clutter the include-directory.